wehlutyk/thesis/content/1-introduction-2-review.md

 after the first participant of a chain had read initial documents, later participants were left to talk freely in successive dyads, leaving open the interaction and underlying transmission of information.
 A analogous change of setup was operated by @caldwell_studying_2008 and @caldwell_experimental_2008 who investigated the cumulative aspect of the evolution of building techniques in a series of experiments asking participants to construct spaghetti towers or paper planes (evaluated by their height or flight distance).
 A crucial point in those setups, @sterelny_cultural_2017 [n.
 12] notes, is that participants could observe the preceding generation during their experimenting and building, thus providing rich context to the learning phase of transmission.
-Perhaps most interesting, @mcgraw_cultures_2014, in studying the evolution (though not the transmission) of Lego car constructions made by pairs of participants, integrate the critiques discussed in @sec:intro-review-developments: the authors take the complete joint interaction to be their ultimate object of study, proposing to use the constructions resulting from interacting dyads as a trace of the processes that took place in the interaction.
+Perhaps most interesting, @mcgraw_cultures_2014, in studying the evolution (though not the transmission) of Lego car constructions made by pairs of participants, integrate the critiques discussed in @sec:intro-developments: the authors take the complete joint interaction to be their ultimate object of study, proposing to use the constructions resulting from interacting dyads as a trace of the processes that took place in the interaction.
 By looking at the characteristics of the cars built by participants, the authors claim their study "presents methods for discerning, and quantifying, schema-like intersubjective understandings in material form" [@mcgraw_cultures_2014, p.
 4].
 [These experiments are further analysed in @mitkidis_building_2015; and @wallot_beyond_2016].